 Weren’t we doing the same to the fans of Cleveland that the city of Indianapolis did to Baltimoreans?

 I took a moment to let it sink in and reflect upon the events that lead to that historical decision by Art Modell.

 The city of Baltimore tried to do it the right way.
-We tried to lure a team that had little fan support (Cardinals and Saints).
-When that failed, we tried to follow the NFL mandated procedures for the league’s expansion process.
+The Maryland Stadium Authority tried to lure a team that had little fan support at the time (Cardinals and Saints).
+When that failed, the MSA tried to follow the NFL mandated procedures for the league’s expansion process.
 Two teams would be named and surely Baltimore, with its rich NFL history, would be one of the two teams, right?
-If we could only stave off St. Louis and convince the league that our proximity to DC and Philly was irrelevant.
+If Charm City could only stave off St. Louis and convince the league that our proximity to DC and Philly was irrelevant.